St. Charles Historic District

+History

-The district was listed on the National Register of Historic Places in 1970, including 63 contributing buildings over a 47 acre area.
+The St. Charles Historic District was listed on the National Register of Historic Places in 1970, including 63 contributing buildings over a 47 acre area.
 The district was later increased three times.

 The original listing included the separately NRHP-listed First Missouri State Capitol Buildings and the Newbill-McElhiney House.
 In 1987 the district was increased to include a Greek Revival specialty store building at 1000 S. Main Street, with a 1.3 acre area.
 In 1991 the district was increased by 3.1 acre to include 13 more contributing buildings, including work by architects William D. Parsons and H.C.
 Bode.
-This included the St. Charles Odd Fellows Hall, the Old City Hall, a post office, and other buildings in Late 19th and 20th Century Revivals, Greek Revival, and Late Victorian architectural styles.
+This included the St. Charles Odd Fellows Hall, the Old City Hall, a post office, and other buildings in late 19th and 20th Century Revivals, Greek Revival, and Late Victorian architectural styles.

-In 1996 the district was further increased by 9 acre to include 41 more contributing buildings on the 100, 200, and 300 blocks of N. Main Street.
-These include Greek Revival, Italianate, and Late 19th and 20th Century Revivals architecture, including work by architects Albert B. Groves and Frank & Adolph Haverkamp.
+In 1996, the district was further increased by 9 acre to include 41 more contributing buildings on the 100, 200, and 300 blocks of N. Main Street.
+These include Greek Revival, Italianate, and late 19th and 20th Century Revivals architecture, including work designed by architects Albert B. Groves and Frank and Adolph Haverkamp.